 A Strong Showing: How to Host a Rally

 A public rally can be a great way to increase visibility for AAUW, generate media coverage, and raise awareness about a policy issue.
-Here are some tips and tricks for making the most of your rally.
-If you’re not already in touch with AAUW’s public policy and government relations staff, please e-mail us at email@example.com.
+Here are some best practices for making the most of your rally.
+If you’re not already in touch with AAUW’s public policy and government relations staff, please e-mail us at firstname.lastname@example.org.

 What Is a Public Rally?

 A public rally is a gathering of a large group of people to raise awareness or voice support or opposition to a policy issue.
-A rally can take place almost anywhere, from a street corner to a state capitol.
-Rallies can also take many forms; they can include a march, a delivery to an elected official, or a press conference.
+A rally I can take place almost anywhere, from a street corner to a state capitol, and can take many forms; they can include, a march, a delivery to an elected official, or a press conference.